 Layer Your Textiles

 Not only do layered textiles create visual interest, but they also up the cozy factor in any space.
-In a boho dining room like the one above, textiles in varying textures, colors, and patterns lend themselves to long, leisurely meals around the table.
+In a boho dining room like the one above, fabrics in varying textures, colors, and patterns lend themselves to long, leisurely meals around the table.
+Houseplants complement floral curtains for an all-green vibe that feels vibrant and alive.

 Living with wall-to-wall carpeting?
-Layer accent rugs over top to treat your space to a low-effort, high-impact revamp.
+Layer accent rugs over the top to treat your space to a high-impact revamp.

 Find Inspiration in the Landscape